Lynx005F/eve-characters-first-order-model/README.md

 ### Pre-trained checkpoint
 So far there is a pretrained neural network for pictures of 256x256 Pixels by the original Repo.
-Ideally there would be options for bigger resolutions, but I did not come around to create some.
+Ideally there would be options for bigger resolutions, but I did not come around to create some, mostly due to VRAM limitations (this set uses about 11gb).

 ### Image animation